ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-09-04-whats-your-recording-setup.md

 Most modern music on the radio today sounds artificial and overproduced to me.
 Early Kinks records sound the way music sounds in a real room.
 Natural.
 Keep it simple and don't underestimate the room.

-What records sound best to you?

-I'll just say it.
-I don't think a slick, overproduced sound is a realistic goal when you are recording yourself at home with a minimal budget.
+I don't think a slick, pristine sound is a realistic goal when you are recording yourself at home with a minimal budget.
 Besides, I prefer a workflow that allows me to work quickly and capture inspired performances.
 Not only that, but I often prefer the sounds produced by minimal recording setups (I love Alan Lomax recordings so I'm probably heavily biased here).

 **Compression rules.**  I use compression on things that I want to stick out, like vocals and drums.
 If you have any way to record to tape (even just a cassette), that's a great way to get compression.
 There are plugins as well.
 Experiment with tape if you can.
 Magical things happen when you record to tape, then dump it into a computer.
 The waveforms sound (and look) different.